AleksandarPredic/wordpress-docker-compose/README.md

 You can also visit `http://127.0.0.1:8080` to access phpMyAdmin after starting the containers.

 The default username is `root`, and the password is the same as supplied in the `.env` file.

+## Cons I noticed

+### WPClI takes much longer to execute search replace
+I had to make some search replace to the DB of around 300MB.
+I used `docker-compose run --rm wpcli ...` and I noticed that this takes too long to do some replacements.
+I tested this in another WPCli instance and I noticed that  it runs many times faster.

+Please note that this is yet to be confirmed 100% when I use this for more projects.